 When choosing a loan make sure you do your research and shop around.

-When thinking about getting a loan make sure you know your rights and obligations – read ‘Signing up to a loan’.
+When thinking about getting a loan make sure you know your rights.